William Buckley (convict): "You've got Buckley's chance"

+The paper was read by J. H. Watson who had emigrated to Melbourne in 1864 and coincidently first worked there at Buckley and Nunn.
+The printed paper, published later, gives Buckley’s story but does not mention “Buckley’s chance” so the subject must have arisen as an aside by Watson or raised by a member of the audience.
+Watson was 70 at the time and he and many of his audience would have lived through the period that the expression became part of the language and for them the defining feature of Buckley’s life was not his providential survival and pardon in 1835 but his chances of survival in 1803, when with the abandonment of the settlement at Port Phillip, as Marcus Clarke wrote, “there could be no hope for the poor runaways”.

-The phrase “Buckley’s chance” spread outward from Australia with emigration and into the vernacular of other countries.
+The phrase "Buckley’s chance" spread outward from Australia with emigration and into the vernacular of other countries.
 For example, John Kennedy O’Brien (1907–1979, AKA Jack O’Brien) used this phrase to highlight inter-town travel difficulties following New Zealand’s Murchison Earthquake of 1929; “...from what Mr O’Brien saw of the country, the...man had only Buckley’s chance of reaching his goal”.
 Although John himself was born in New Zealand, his father, Kennedy Hugh O’Brien (1874-1927), was a native of Victoria, Australia, having emigrated to New Zealand in the mid-1890s, bringing some forms of colloquial language with him.
 “Buckley’s chance”, it seems, came with him.